gbraekmans/enshure/doc/user/arguments.rst

 This argument determines what you want to do.
 Install an rpm-package, deb-package, enable a service, untar an archive...

-Running ``enshure --help`` will display a list of all available modules.
+Running ``enshure --help`` will display a list of all available modules, but there also an :doc:`index available in the documentation <../modules/index>`.

-TODO: Add link to all modules

 Identifier
 ##########